jfrog/log-analytics-prometheus/README.md

 ```
 5. The /metrics interface is now available at http://<service>:24231/metrics
 ![metrics](images/metrics.png)

+_*_ For information on authentication with a bearer token with artifactory, please visit [Bearer Token Authentication](https://www.jfrog.com/confluence/display/JFROG/Access+Tokens#AccessTokens)

 ## Configuring Prometheus to Gather Metrics from Artifactory and Xray on K8s
 The following steps create ServiceMonitor(s) to gather metrics.
 The [ServiceMonitor](https://coreos.com/operators/prometheus/docs/latest/user-guides/running-exporters.html) resource tells Prometheus where the metrics service.
 This metrics service provides the metrics data for the Prometheus "scrapes".